 Ben Reifel Visitor Center

-While not an overlook, we love visiting the National Park visitor centers to grab souvenirs (we collect patches and send out postcards to our Patrons!) and to speak with a ranger about the best stops and any tips for the park!
+While not an overlook, we love visiting the National Park visitor centers to grab souvenirs (we collect patches!) and to speak with a ranger about the best stops and any tips for the park!
 You can also see them prepare fossils, which we will cover in a bit.

 While we originally thought this would be a spot to see fossils in the ground, instead it’s a short boardwalk loop trail with signs telling you about fossils in the area and showing replica fossils.